-PREREQUISITE(S)/COREQUISITE: PY1040 and PY2110 or ST1510
+PREREQUISITE(S)/COREQUISITE: PY2230 or permission of the instructor

-REQUIRED TEXT/RESOURCE MATERIALS: Solso, R.L., Maclin M.K., & Maclin, O.H.
+RESOURCE MATERIALS: Solso, R.L., Maclin M.K., & Maclin, O.H.
 (2008).
 Cognitive psychology, (8th Ed), Allyn and Bacon.
-ISBN: 0-205-52108-8
+ISBN: 0-205-52108-8.
+Best, J.B.
+(1998).
+Cognitive Psychology (5th edition), West Pub Co.
+ISBN: 0-314-04445-0.

-DELIVERY MODE(S): Internet Lecture via Zoom.
+DELIVERY MODE(S): Lecture/Discussion

-COURSE OBJECTIVES: This course may be different from any other course you have ever taken.
-There will be no memorizing lists of facts or definitions; students must learn the material, organize it for themselves so that they understand it, and apply it to their own lives such that they can reflect upon how these principles have been at work creating the people that they are now.
+GENERAL GOALS: This course may be different from any other course you have ever taken.
+There will be no memorizing lists of facts or definitions; students must learn the material, organize it Copyright © 2009, Grande Prairie Regional College and its licensors. for themselves so that they understand it, and apply it to their own lives such that they can reflect upon how these principles have been at work creating the people that they are now.
 Further, students are required to develop the skills of discussing, both through written and verbal communication, their knowledge of course material.

 Please be aware that your normal strategies for passing classes may not work here and new strategies may have to be developed; do so quickly.
 There are no standard multiple choice examinations; seven minor summary papers (3-4 pages minimum, typed and double spaced, APA format) are assigned, plus a comprehensive 30% final examination that will include an eighth paper.
 Papers may not be longer than 8 pages, not counting title and reference pages.
-Extra readings will be recognized, going beyond lecture material will be rewarded.
+Extra readings will be recognized; going beyond lecture material will be rewarded.